tbmiller-astro/imcascade/docs/source/install.rst

 * ``asdf``

+Optionally, you can also install ``jax``, this speeds up the express sampling by a decent margin.
+It is left as optional as it cannot currently be installed easily on all systems.
+To install jax follow the instructions `here. <https://github.com/google/jax#installation>`_

 ``imcascade`` was developed and tested using Python 3, but it may also work in Python 2 if the required packages can be installed, but be careful that it has not been properly vetted.